Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __special_treament__
   - Type: string
-  - Description: If there are any other specific characteristics or aspects related to the biocatalyst that are important for reproducibility and do not fall under the aforementioned subcategories, they should be           described and explained here.
+  - Description: If there are any other specific characteristics or aspects related to the biocatalyst that are important for reproducibility and are not described by the aforementioned metadata, they should be             explained here.

 </details>